 The trailalong the river remains closed to this day.

-There is now, however a mountain trail which leads to the gorge as well.
-Although there have been some complaints that things are not as exciting as when the original trail was open, and that the tunnel is long with few viewing locations, the tunnel makes it possible for visitors to safely enjoy the gorge without worrying about what’s above (the weather and falling rocks), or what’s below (steps, uneven terrain, etc.).
+There is now, the tunnel makes it possible for visitors to safely enjoy the gorge without worrying about what’s above (the weather and falling rocks), or what’s below (steps, uneven terrain, etc.).

 The tunnel is also open to stroller and wheelchair users.
 Because of these reasons, the tunnel has been particularly praised by group tour operators and families with small children or senior members, etc. who are not able to walk a rough nature trail.
 In addition, people are beginning to realize that, thanks to the tunnel, this is one of only a very few places where you can easily enjoy deep mountain snowscapes in the middle of winter.